Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 (Choose 3)

 - They are **grouped in geographic locations**.
-- They contain only the resources and services specifically deployed to them.
+- **They contain only the resources and services specifically deployed to them.**

+> Regions are isolated, and resources that are uploaded are not automatically replicated across them.
 - They are fully independent and isolated.